fanxiule/CRD_Fusion/README.md

 >
 > by Xiule Fan, Soo Jeon, Baris Fidan

-Commercially available stereo cameras, which usually rely on traditional stereo matching algorithms, have been widely used in robotic and other intelligent systems.
-Their raw (predicted) disparity often contain errors at ambiguous regions.
-Despite these errors, we identify that raw disparity can still provide strong prior knowledge towards more accurate disparity prediction.
-We propose a pipeline with two main componennts to fully exploit this raw disparity.
-First a confidence generation step computes the confidence given a raw disparity map.
-Then a self-supervised stereo matching deep neural network performs occlusion-aware disparity prediction with raw disparity fusion guided by confidence.
+Commercially available stereo cameras used in robots and other intelligent systems to obtain depth information typically rely on traditional stereo matching algorithms.
+Although their raw (predicted) disparity maps contain incorrect estimates, these algorithms can still provide useful prior information towards more accurate prediction.
+We propose a pipeline to incorporate this prior information to produce more accurate disparity maps.
+The proposed pipeline includes a confidence generation component to identify raw disparity inaccuracies as well as a self-supervised deep neural network (DNN) to refine the predicted disparity and compute the corresponding occlusion masks.
+The proposed DNN consists of a feature extraction module, a confidence guided raw disparity fusion module to generate an initial disparity map, and a hierarchical occlusion-aware disparity refinement module to compute the final estimates.
+Experimental results on public datasets verify that the proposed pipeline has competitive accuracy with real-time processing rate.
+We also test the pipeline with images captured by commercial stereo cameras to show its effectiveness in improving their raw disparity estimates.

 **Proposed Pipeline:**